Ocean cruising in Portugal

 Drink and eat

-Portugal has one of the best food and wine scenes in the world, so it’s worth skipping food on board and arriving hungry.
-Along with the famous port and pastéis de nata you should also try sardinhas assadas (grilled sardines) and porco preto pork.
+Portugal has one of the best food and wine scenes in the world, so it’s worth skipping food on board your cruise ship and arriving hungry.
+Along with the famous port and pastéis de nata you should also try sardinhas assadas (grilled sardines) and porco preto (pork).

 Visit a castle

 Portugal has a long and illustrious royal history and the country is peppered with palaces and castles in its towns, cities and countryside.
-Must-sees include the National Palace of Pena, Castle of the Moors and Óbidos Castle.
+Must-sees on cruises from Portugal include the National Palace of Pena, Castle of the Moors and Óbidos Castle.

 Ride a funicular